LoicBersier/Haha-yes/.github/ISSUE_TEMPLATE/bug.md

 **Did someone already report that bug?**

-- [ ] Yes <!-- If you have to put yes you don't need to submit that feature request. -->
+- [ ] Yes <!-- If you have to put yes you don't need to submit that bug report. -->
 - [ ] No